theabhishek26/My_Dairy/replit.md

 ## Overview

 This is a modern, multi-modal diary application built with React and Express.
 The app allows users to create diary entries using various media types including text, voice recordings, photos, and videos.
 It features a mobile-first design with a calendar view, gallery, and settings management.
+The application enforces temporal restrictions to prevent future entries and implements a yearly diary system.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (July 23, 2025)

+✓ Implemented conditional floating action button that only appears when viewing current date ✓ Added temporal restrictions preventing future date navigation and entry creation ✓ Implemented yearly diary limitation system with backend validation ✓ Simplified home page date UI by removing date input field, keeping only calendar icon ✓ Fixed audio player progress bar jumping issue by implementing proper drag state management ✓ Enhanced calendar navigation with disabled states for future dates ✓ Updated entry creation modal with date restrictions (current year only, no future dates)

 ## System Architecture